 Shaded Organza Cape:

 Perfect bright rust n red shaded organza side slit cape looks stunning with ethnic needlework.
 Heavy traditional craftsmanship in grey Dori with pop shades threads and sequence balance the outfit.
-Three pieces of attire have full embroidery crop top enhanced with pleated satin cowl skirt and shaded cape.
+Three pieces of attire have a full embroidery crop top enhanced with a pleated satin cowl skirt and a shaded cape.
 This type of cape can be separately worn with sarees also.
-Fine ethnic embroidery is looking marvelous on the silhouette.
-This type of attire can be worn in a wedding or traditional occasions.
+Fine ethnic embroidery looks marvelous on the silhouette.
+This type of attire can be worn at a wedding or on traditional occasions.

 Contrast Color Cape:

 The vibrant and contrast color pallet cape for those who love colors.
-The ethnic floral single Resham embroidery with golden sequence looks mesmerizing.
-This style can be paired with different types of outfits like a cape with saree, cape with Anarkali, cape, and jumpsuits, etc. The crop top can be worn separately with saree, jackets, or skirts.
-To break the stereotype peek use your own styling with this kind of attire.
+The ethnic floral single Resham embroidery with a golden sequence looks mesmerizing.
+This style can be paired with different types of outfits like a cape with a saree, a cape with Anarkali, a cape with jumpsuits, etc. The crop top can be worn separately with a saree, jackets, or skirts.
+To break the stereotype, use your own styling with this kind of attire.